eHattori/system-design/README.md

-# Design System of Product Scale Application
+# Design System of High-Scale Product Application(POC)

 Given a real-world problem to scale the applications to read and save products inside a controlled environment I decided to create a POC (Prove of Concepts) about the approach to delivering a good performance and high availability design.